-Advanced Commercial Refrigeration - AC81 Technical Certificate of Credit
+Advanced Commercial Refrigeration, TCC (AC81) Technical Certificate of Credit

-The Advanced Commercial Refrigeration TCC is a sequence of courses that prepares diploma or degree graduates or air conditioning technicians for careers in the commercial refrigeration air conditioning industry.
-The program emphasizes a combination of theory and practical application necessary of successful employment.
-Program graduates receive an Advanced Commercial Refrigeration Technical Certificate of Credit.
+Purpose: The Advanced Commercial Refrigeration Specialization TCC is a sequence of courses that prepares students who already have a diploma or degree in air conditioning for careers in the commercial refrigeration air conditioning industry.

 - Submit a completed application and application fee